raas-dev/configent/README.md

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/main/install.sh | sh

-If git is not present, it is installed first by APT, YUM or Xcode cmdline tools.
+If git is not present, it is installed first by the Linux distro's package manager or by Xcode cmdline tools on macOS.

 ### GUI apps